lispc/circom-on-apple-silicon/README.md

 # Problem

-I want to run a c++ program on Apple M1 Rosetta 2.
-This program does not use instructions like AVX, but it still fails.
+I want to run circom witness generator (it needs ADX/BMI2 instructions) on Apple M1 using Rosetta 2.
+Of source, it fails.

 ```
 # it will output "Illegal instruction: 4"